-- We DO NOT accept walk-in, telephone, or e-mail permit and prerequisite override requests.
+- We DO NOT accept walk-in, telephone, or e-mail requests.

 - An auto-generated message will be sent to your GT account when your request is processed.

 - Do not contact instructors or staff.
-They will not be able to assist you with permit issues.
+They will not be able to assist you with registration issues.